Proposed single oversight framework is significant change for all NHS providers

 28 June 2016

-- The framework sets out how the regulator will identify where trusts may benefit from, or require, support in key areas of performance
+The framework also sets out how NHS Improvement will identify where trusts may benefit from, or require, support in the key areas of quality of care, finance and use of resources, operational performance, strategic change and leadership and improvement capability.

 The consultation will close at 5pm on 4 August, and NHS Improvement will also be running a series of engagement events with stakeholders to answer queries and get more detailed input.